Single-element extensions of matroids over skew tracts: Stringent Skew Hyperfields

 Next we would like to talk about the following important property for skew hyperfields. \begin{defn} A skew hyperfield $F$ is {\bf doubly distributive} if for any $a, b, c, d \in F$, $(a\boxplus b) (c \boxplus d) = ac \boxplus ad \boxplus bc \boxplus bd$. \end{defn}

 Double distributivity is very important in matroid theory.
 Fields, $\mathbb{K}$, and $\mathbb{S}$ are all doubly distributive.
 In \cite{BS20}, Bowler and Su showed that any doubly distributive skew hyperfield is stringent.
-So we will also get the following Theorem.

-\begin{thm} Let $F$ be a doubly distributive skew hyperfield, let $\cM$ be a strong left (resp. right) $F$-matroid on $E$ with $F$-cocircuit set $\mathcal{C^*(M)}$, and let
+So the same statement in Theorem~\ref{DDext.equi} with `stringent' replaced by `doubly distributive' also holds.